 What are some of the struggles that you’ve had to overcome in your time at IUB?

 The biggest challenge I faced during my time at IUB has been the stigma and sacrifices.
-There is so much surrounding the notion of being a single mother that is pursuing her education.
-I constantly face the judgment of others whether it be choosing to pursue my education rather than being a stay at home mom or if it be choosing to stay home with my daughter after being in class all day instead of going out to hang with friends.
+There is so much surrounding the notion of being a single mother who is pursuing her education.
+I constantly face the judgment of others whether it be choosing to pursue my education rather than being a stay-at-home mom or if it be choosing to stay home with my daughter after being in class all day instead of going out to hang with friends.
 There are so many sacrifices that I have had to make in pursuing my education, but I don’t regret any of them.
 I love my daughter and I know what I am doing is going to be what is best for her in the long run.
-I chose myself in going back to school, but every decision that I make involving my education is around her.
-I schedule my classes around what works for her pre-school schedule.
+I chose in going back to school, but every decision that I make involving my education is around her.
+I schedule my classes around what works for her preschool schedule.
 I do my homework when she is asleep or at school.
 I have studied by myself since entering college.
-I haven’t been to a single party or bar since I was at college.
+I haven’t been to a single party or bar since I was in college.
 I choose her in everything.
 When she is with me, she is with me, and that is the end of the story.
-The stigma that surrounds choosing her, but not choosing to be stay at home mom is something that makes so many people question my motive, but at the end of the day, my Jennah Jean is my everything.
+The stigma that surrounds choosing her, but not choosing to stay-at-home mom is something that makes so many people question my motive, but at the end of the day, my Jennah Jean is my everything.

 What’s been your favorite IU class and why?

-My favorite IU class has been an honor’s seminar that I took through Hutton Honors College about failure.
+My favorite IU class has been an honor seminar that I took through Hutton Honors College about failure.
 This class changed my thought process of failure entirely.
-The entire course was based around changing the mental connotation of the word failure from something that is negative and shaping it into something that is positive.
-This is a class that is currently offered to only HHC students, but is a class that I feel should be a requirement for everyone to take because it offers a shift in framework that would be beneficial for everyone to have exposure to
+The entire course was based on changing the mental connotation of the word failure from something negative and shaping it into something positive.
+This is a class that is currently offered to only HHC students but is a class that I feel should be a requirement for everyone to take because it offers a shift in a framework that would be beneficial for everyone to have exposure to.